matchmore/documentation/proximityDetection.md

 #### STEP 4: **Handle Match**, when subscribers and publishers are within range of each other
 A match warns the subscribers of the presence of nearby publishers.
-In other words, `Device` that has `Subscription` attached to, are notified when `Match` occurs.
-It is not the case for `Device` with `Publication` attached to.
+In other words, device that has subscription attached to, are notified when `Match` occurs.
+It is not the case for device with only publication attached to.

 In order to receive a match, you need to create an instance which is conform to `MatchDelegate` protocol.
-All instances conform to `MatchDelegate` protocol and that is a delegate of `MatchMonitor`, are notified.
+All instances conform to MatchDelegate protocol and that is a delegate of `MatchMonitor`, are notified.

-Define an object that's `MatchDelegate` implementing OnMatchClosure.
+Define an object that's conform to MatchDelegate protocol implementing OnMatchClosure.
 ```swift
 class ExampleMatchHandler: MatchDelegate {
     var onMatch: OnMatchClosure?